MileHacker Logo

 • Malaysia maintains general safety for solo travelers, including women.

-• Be alert, especially at night.
+• Be alert, especially in the evening.
 Use reputable ride-sharing services like Grab.

 • Join organized tours or group activities (e.g., cooking classes, pub crawls) to socialize.